itod/parsekit/res/minimath.md

     atom = Number;

 Notice how the rules we define ourselves (like `expr` and `atom`) start with lowercase letters.
-There are also built-in terminal rules like `Number`, `Word`, `QuotedString` and more which match common token types like numbers, words, and quoted strings.
-The built-in rules always start with uppercase letters, while the rules we define ourselves must start with lowercase letters.
+There are also built-in terminal rules like `Number`, `Word`, `QuotedString` and more which match common token types like numbers, words, and quoted strings. **The built-in rules always start with uppercase letters, while the rules we define ourselves must start with lowercase letters**.

 The built-in `Number` rule matches a series of digits as you would expect.
 By default, it also matches optional floating-point and exponential parts of a number (this behavior is easily configurable).